Bi Wenjing (CHN) – Ono

 OK.
+Deep breath.
 Let’s get into it.
-The first thing you need to know is that you don’t need to know the difference between the one-armed E pirouettes on bars.
+It’s the bane of any person attempting to identify skills in women’s gymnastics (including judges): a one-armed E pirouette on uneven bars.
+The first thing you need to know about these E pirouettes is that you don’t actually need to know the difference between them.
 It’s fine.
-You’re fine.
 No one is judging you.
-It’s hard and weird.
+Everyone agrees that it is hard.

 LING – begins in L-grip, hops to reverse grip, finishes in L-grip

 In conclusion, if you just want to call them all E pirouettes, that’s cool.

 Each of these pirouettes can also be accompanied by a half turn at the end of the pirouette, but that changes neither the value of the element or the skill designation.

 Each of the female names of these skills (Lin, Bi, and Ling) were formerly credited in the code of points, and you will commonly hear Lin, Bi, and Ling all used in women’s gymnastics.